 Augmented reality brings the store to consumers’ homes:

 Retailers (both Brick & Mortar as well as e-commerce) are reviving augmented reality technology to help consumers make purchasing decisions, especially for larger furniture items.
 These technologies help consumers see how products will look in-home, which supplements the in-person components of trying and experiencing these items in-store.

 WeWork has a huge community of members and its latest venture, WeMrkt, is allowing its community to sell their goods while also creating a marketplace for its members based on social purpose purchase drivers.

 Expect to see more of these concepts in 2019 which check multiple consumer boxes by leveraging the millennial’s inclination to shop brands that align with their goals, along with new and innovative methods of presenting and recreating the in-store retail experience.

 Bring us your wildest designs.
 Your boldest plans.
 We want to see them, engineer them and build them.
 And more.

-For over 75 years, the Morgan Li team has specialized in taking our retail and hospitality clients’ plans from concept to rollout, matching specifications and smashing expectations.
+For the past eight decades, the Morgan Li team has specialized in taking our retail and hospitality clients’ plans from concept to rollout, matching specifications and smashing expectations.